 13.45 The Dutch have annual reports in relation to child abduction cases.
 In Northern Ireland, we have been collecting statistics on an annual basis.
-For our size of jurisdiction, and given the lack of finances available, an annual check of the statistics with consultation with interested parties is probably sufficient.
+For our size of jurisdiction, and given the lack of finances available, an annual check of the statistics, with consultation with interested parties, is probably sufficient.

-- 1. A protocol or guidance to be drawn up to ensure compliance with the recommended timeframe in Hague cases and which provides for a written statement of reasons why the parents in a particular case cannot comply.
-[FJ96] - 2.
+- 1. A protocol or guidance to be drawn up to ensure compliance with the recommended time frame in Hague cases and which provides for a written statement of reasons why the parents in a particular case cannot comply.
+A specific change in the court rules should be considered so that the period for lodging an appeal in such cases is shortened.
+[FJ100] - 2.
 Greater emphasis on obtaining at the earliest date, from Northern Ireland and from the other country involved, all relevant records.
 Central authorities should as a priority gather documents from the very first indication that there are to be proceedings.
-[FJ97] - 3.
-A protocol or guidance to be drawn up (perhaps after a multi-disciplinary recommendation from the Family Justice Board), as to how the voice of the child can be effectively considered in Hague cases.
-[FJ98] - 4.
+[FJ101] - 3.
+A protocol or guidance to be drawn up (perhaps after a multidisciplinary recommendation from the Family Justice Board12) as to how the voice of the child can be effectively considered in Hague cases.
+[FJ102] - 4.
 Judges in Hague cases in every instance, at the earliest stage available, to consider the advisability of mediation with mediators who are well versed in the procedures unique to such cases.
-[FJ99] - 5.
-Judges in Hague cases regularly to inquire at the outset if the legal representatives are fully conversant with the European Union Mediation Directive and with the Hague Conference Good Guide to Good Practice on Mediation in Child Abduction work.
-[FJ100] - 6.
-The Directive and the Guide to be part of the authorities bundle in most if not all Hague cases.
-[FJ101] - 7.
+[FJ103] - 5.
+Judges in Hague cases regularly to enquire at the outset if the legal representatives are fully conversant with the European Union Mediation Directive and with the Guide to Good Practice under the Hague Convention of 25 October 1980 on the Civil Aspects of International Child Abduction: Mediation.
+[FJ104] - 6.
+The Directive and the guide to be part of the authority's bundle in most if not all Hague cases.
+[FJ105] - 7.
 Consideration of a specific change in the rules so that the period for lodging an appeal in such cases is shortened.
-[FJ102] - 8.
-Northern Irish practitioners to participate in the Hague Bureau and should make a special point of submitting papers to the Hague Conferences which regularly take place.
-[FJ103]
+[FJ106] - 8.
+Northern Irish practitioners to participate in the Hague Permanent Bureau and should make a special point of submitting papers to the Hague conferences that regularly take place.
+[FJ107] - 9.
+A specialist legal group to be set up in Northern Ireland comprising judiciary, family Bar, Law Society and Central Authority to advise and update practice and procedure in Hague cases.
+[FJ108]

-- 9. A specialist legal group to be set up in Northern Ireland comprising judiciary, Family Bar, Law Society and Central Authority to advise and update practice and procedure in Hague cases.
-[FJ104] - Department of Justice and the Legal Services Agency to consider as soon possible revisiting the approach to handling defendants' applications under the Hague Convention and to secure compliance with Council Directive 2002/8/EC of 27 January 2003 and the general approach to Brussels IIR cases.
-[FJ105]
+10. Department of Justice and the Legal Services Agency to consider as soon possible revisiting the approach to handling defendants' applications under the Hague convention and to secure compliance with European Council Directive 2002/8/EC of 27 January 2003 and the general approach to Brussels IIR cases.
+[FJ109]

-International abductions involving non Hague countries
+International abductions involving non-Hague countries

 13.46 The remedies available in these cases are limited and there are varied results in this area.
-The law is fairly settled following a House of Lords decision in Re J whereby the principle to be applied is that it is normally in the best interests of children to have their future determined in the state of habitual residence and that the rules governing Hague are not applied by analogy.
+The law is fairly settled following a House of Lords decision in Re J (A Child)13 whereby the principle to be applied is that it is normally in the best interests of children to have their future determined in the state of habitual residence and that the rules governing Hague are not applied by analogy.
 In a non-Hague case, the welfare of the child is the paramount consideration.
-The outcome of litigation in this area, therefore, depends on the facts of each case with a welfare assessment in the particular country involved.
+The outcome of litigation in this area, therefore, depends on the facts of each case, with a welfare assessment in the particular country involved.